dianaartiomlab/dianaartiomlab.github.io/laboratoryWorks/nmidps.md

 ####Conclusion
 Althought at the beginnig it seemed to be a quite difficult task, because I've never done it before, in the end I felt pretty comfortable to install Ubuntu on a virtual machine, to explore the VirtualBox itself, and to connect through SSH.
 Moreover, it somehow made me understand how different processes, with different meaning can run on the same machine without interrupting each other, without even knowing about each other. <br \>
 The second part of the laboratory work was to play with some VCS.
+It is a very powerful tool for developers and not only.
+Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
+For the examples in this book you will use software source code as the files being version controlled, though in reality you can do this with nearly any type of file on a computer.
+It is widely used.
+Developers may wish to compare today’s version of some software with yesterday’s version or last year’s version.
+Since version control systems keep track of every version of the software, this becomes a straightforward task.
+Knowing the what, who, and when of changes will help with comparing the performance of particular versions, working out when bugs were introduced (or fixed), and so on.
+Any problems that arose from a change can then be followed up by an examination of who made the change and the reasons they gave for making the change.<br \>
 I used git.
 Git - because I used it before.
 I thought I kinda look like this...
 <div class="custom-image"><img src="http://s.quickmeme.com/img/e0/e0d4afacba74c1b28ae4caad6f98e9d2d1689fe8e43dc1ee680214c75eb24e17.jpg" /></div>
 because I knew how to